AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-properties-cm-assets.md

    >[!NOTE]
    >
    >The common properties for all assets that you add appear in the basic tab of the asset properties.
-By default, the common properties added for all assets appear on the properties page as well as the asset creation page.
+By default, the common properties added for all assets appear on the properties page and the asset creation page.
 To hide the common properties, you need to <!--link to show / hide properties]-->.

 ### Scenario: Add custom drop-down and values to a custom property/field {#scenario-add-custom-drop-down-and-values-to-a-custom-property-field}